LukaAlhonen/PoetryClub/server/README.md

 - Implement caching with redis
 - Extend error handling to allow for more specific handling of different errors
 - ADD TESTS!!!!!!
+- Add CI/CD pipelie with github actions
+ - Use self hosted runner
+ - need to create docker containers for backend and possibly frontend (easier testing on runner)
+ - need to figure out how to handle .env files on runner